Love York Awards

 The Volunteering Award is awarded to an outstanding volunteer or group in recognition of their dedication, efforts and impact in the community or wider nationally, or even internationally.

-New for 2018, this award highlights the strength of college sport which is open to everyone of all abilities.
+This award highlights the strength of college sport which is open to everyone of all abilities.
 The Love York Awards will recognise a college or college team who have excelled in fostering an inclusive atmosphere and performed well as a team on or off the pitch.

 Student Media takes skill, hard work and dedication to produce - with many roles behind the scenes.
 This award recognises outstanding individuals, teams, groups and events that demonstrate the benefit of student media at York or those who have made a significant impact to improve the quality of student media.